 (c) any non-profit that assists immigrants

-A national panel of some of Australia's most distinguished lawyers, academics and journalists will select a winner from the shortlist.
+A winner will be selected by a national panel of some of Australia's most distinguished lawyers, academics and journalists.
 The panel comprises:

 Dr Laurie Berg, Senior Lecturer, Faculty of Law, University of Technology Sydney